using-system/devops/k8s/cka/8-Troubleshooting_question.md

  - Differents network plugins
  - How to determine bin and network plugins
  - Where is doc for networking model implementation
+-  How to install a puglin network (weave for exemple)

 # DNS